7Jinx7/Resume_Screening/README.md

 - A resume is labeled `"Fit"` if its z-score is ≥ 0.5
 - This method adapts based on the distribution of scores across the dataset
 - Histogram of Z-scores is plotted to visualize threshold impact

+- The Z-score was computed by taking each resume's keyword match count, subtracting the average keyword count across all resumes, and dividing by the standard deviation.

+  - Mathematically: Z = (KeywordScore - MeanKeywordScore) / StandardDeviation
+  - This tells us how far a resume’s keyword count is from the average, in units of standard deviation, helping us identify resumes that         stand out.

 - We chose a Z-score threshold of 0.5 to select resumes that have keyword scores at least half a standard deviation above the mean, indicating above-average relevance without being overly restrictive.

 ---